sgrigson/oliphant/README.md

 Dair-community.social is a recommended server for black and marginalized voices with [solid moderation credentials](/oliphant/mastodon-black-and-trans-friendly-servers).
 It was never in any risk of being defederated, this was just a precautionary measure and statement of solidarity.

-The pleroma instance comes from Seirdy, who contributes a lot of useful info to Fediblock with notes and receipts about bad actors.

 ### Other Algorithms to Come!

 Min, Max, Tier0 - Tier 3, these are just the first round of algorithms!